MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-sql-server-versions.md

  Unless specified otherwise, the following versions of SQL Server are supported with System Center Configuration Manager version 1511 and later.

 > [!IMPORTANT]
->  Using SQL Server Standard for the database at the central administration site limits the total number of clients that a hierarchy can support.
+>  When you use SQL Server Standard for the database at the central administration site, you limit the total number of clients that a hierarchy can support.
 See [Size and scale numbers](../../../core/plan-design/configs/size-and-scale-numbers.md).

 ### SQL Server 2016 SP1: Standard, Enterprise
 You can use this version of SQL Server with no minimum cumulative update version for the following: